serverless/examples/aws-node-iot-event/README.md

 ## Usage

-In `serverless.yml` the log-function is configured to receive any event from the IoT Topic `my-button`.
+In `serverless.yml` the log-function is configured to receive any event from the IoT Topic `mybutton`.
 We now can go to the IoT Console and visit the Tab `Test`.

 ![iot-console-test](https://cloud.githubusercontent.com/assets/223045/21593597/352be866-d119-11e6-9639-994b9c495571.png)